gardener/gardener/docs/api-reference/extensions.md

 </td>
 <td>
 <p>UserData is the base64-encoded user data for the bastion instance.
 This should
-contain code to provision the SSH key on the bastion instance.</p>
+contain code to provision the SSH key on the bastion instance.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>